-17 More than 6 hrs nr 0dp Definition supplies of more than 6 hours' duration which are can planned and warned interruption exceeding the warn Overruns caused by third parties should be excluded G3: The number of properties affected by interruptions to water pplies of more than 6 hours' duration which are caused by a anned and warned interruption exceeding the warned time. verruns caused by third parties should be excluded and reported the appropriate third party line.
-The qualifying time for this line Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+17 More than 6 hrs nr 0dp Definition DG3: The number of properties affected by interruptic supplies of more than 6 hours' duration which are calplanned and warned interruption exceeding the warned overruns caused by third parties should be excluded in the appropriate third party line.
+The qualifying time includes the warned time plus the overrun time. used by ed time and rep a oorted Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team •

-18 More than 12 hrs nr 0dp Definition DG3: The number of properties affected by interruptic supplies of more than 12 hours' duration which are ca planned and warned interruption exceeding the warn Overruns caused by third parties should be excluded in the appropriate third party line.
-The qualifying time includes the warned time plus the overrun time. aused b ed time and rep y a ported Primary Purpose Confirming delivery of key outputs and service.
+18 More than 12 hrs nr 0dp Definition DG3: The number of properties affected by interruptic supplies of more than 12 hours' duration which are caplanned and warned interruption exceeding the warned overruns caused by third parties should be excluded in the appropriate third party line.
+The qualifying time includes the warned time plus the overrun time. aused bed time and rep y a ported Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team

-19 More than 24 hrs nr 0dp Definition DG3: The number of properties affected by interruptic supplies of more than 24 hours' duration which are ca planned and warned interruption exceeding the warn Overruns caused by third parties should be excluded in the appropriate third party line.
-The qualifying time includes the warned time plus the overrun time. aused b ed time and rep y a ported Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+19 More than 24 hrs nr 0dp Definition DG3: The number of properties affected by interruptic supplies of more than 24 hours' duration which are caplanned and warned interruption exceeding the warned overruns caused by third parties should be excluded in the appropriate third party line.
+The qualifying time includes the warned time plus the overrun time. aused b ed time. and rep y a ported Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team •